 - Make sure you have a seasoned asset account with at least 2 months PITI

-- Set aside money for a down payment in a verifiable account
+- Set aside money for a down payment and closing costs in a verifiable account in advance

 - Shop around with multiple banks and lenders, not just the one that pre-approved you

-- Lock your mortgage rate when you’re satisfied to ensure it doesn’t fluctuate
+- Lock your mortgage rate when you’re satisfied to ensure it doesn’t increase

 Read more: How to get a mortgage.

 The credit-related tips are the most important.
 You really need to know where you stand credit score-wise before applying for a mortgage.
 And you absolutely should not apply for any new credit (other than your mortgage) when trying to obtain a mortgage.

 This would have been nice to know a few months ago.
 I opened up a new credit card before I started shopping for a home to put expenses on a 0% APR card so I’d have more cash in my account for a down payment.
 But my credit score has taken a dive as a result if accruing all that debt.